berserktv/vscode-yocto-helper/README.md

 To include a function in this documentation, simply add a comment line immediately before the function declaration.
 The comment must:

-- begin at the start of the line
+- Begin at the start of the line
-- contain a space after the # symbol
+- Contain a space after the # symbol

 To exclude a function from documentation, omit the space after # in its preceding comment.
 Comments inside bash functions won't appear in the help output because they:

-- don't start at the beginning of the line
+- Don't start at the beginning of the line
-- are indented by at least 4 spaces (assuming proper script formatting)
+- Are indented by at least 4 spaces (assuming proper script formatting)

 How it works: